Kimmirikwa/Cousera-Machine-Learning-Exercises/README.md

 # Cousera-Machine-Learning-Exercises
-The solutions to the cousera machine leaning course exercises
+This repo contains the solutions to the 8 exercises of Cousera Machine Learning course I have finished recently.